 Adding your own card sets to online games

 The cool thing is that you can add these card sets to online games.
-For All Bad Cards, you can select the decks you want to play before you start a game.
+For All Bad Cards, you can select the decks you want to play before starting a game.
 For Pretend you’re Xyzzy, you can use the following command in the console:

 One last bonus: For all our German followers, here are three German decks that you can add.
 Enjoy!